chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 The Python community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences great successes and continued growth.
 When you're working with members of the community, this Code of Conduct will help steer your interactions and keep Python a positive, successful, and growing community.

-## Our Standards
+## Our Values

-The Python community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.

-### Community Norms

-Examples of behavior that contributes to creating a positive environment include:
+Members of the Python community are **open, considerate, and respectful**.
+Behaviours that reinforce these values contribute to a positive experience, and include:

  * **Being open.** Members of the community are open to collaboration, whether it's on PEPs, patches, problems, or otherwise.
  * **Focusing on what is best for the community.** We're respectful of the processes set forth in the community, and we work within them.